Seeking good news, hope in an era of coronavirus?

 I am usually careful not to privilege one church or another in whatever I write.
 There are so many good people doing good things in their churches in Cape Girardeau, Jackson and throughout the area.
 And I don't follow what all churches are doing.

 But if you are looking for a spiritual home this weekend, a place to visit is LaCroix Church, where messages of love, service and hope abound.
 Senior Pastor Ron Watts has been sending weekly notes of encouragement and faith by email and video, where anyone searching for light in today's world will find assurance.
-Live streaming Easter services will take place four times over the weekend-- and can also be found, recorded, later.
+Live streamed Easter services will take place four times over the weekend-- and can also be found, recorded, later.
 There is even a live online service tonight for Good Friday at 6:30 pm.

 To find out more information and how to link to videos: visit www.lacroixchurch.org.